 Continue connecting to an unknown server and add its host key to a cache?

-This error message occurs when WinSCP connects to a new SSH server.
+This message appears when WinSCP connects to a new SSH server.
 Every server identifies itself by means of a host key; once WinSCP knows the host key for a server, it will be able to detect if a malicious attacker redirects your connection to another machine.

 Advertisement